glycerine/xcryptossh/README.md

 # xcryptossh

 This is an evolution of golang.org/x/crypto/ssh to fix memory leaks, provide for graceful shutdown, and implement idle timeouts.
-It is not API backwards compatible, as it provides `context.Context` based cancelation.
+It is not API backwards compatible, as it provides `context.Context` based cancellation.

 New feature: idle timeouts
 --------------------------